I am not selling anything that I do not have.

 I put together four months of sobriety here and two months there when I was living in West Midtown, Atlanta.

 Going back to the program was hard.
 I didn’t feel safe.
-It felt like I broke something that had worked so well before.
-Like I said, I was really young.
-And I did not love myself enough to do something as meaningful as sobriety.
+I broke something that had worked so well before.
+And I didn’t love myself enough to do something as meaningful as sobriety.

 When we are at our lowest, it is easier to see the light than we think.
 The hardest part is believing that we deserve it.